10 minutes Reading time

 Well done to Go Outdoors who is ranking in position 1 for the highest competition keyword ‘tent’.

 There seems to be a lot of opportunity around ‘shop’ and ‘store’ keywords.
-Identifying where the best opportunities lie and adapting your page title and content for this could see ranking improvements for your most important pages.
+Identifying where the best opportunities lie and adapting your page title and content for this could see ranking improvements for your most important pages according to our outdoor apparel industry statistics.

 One of the best ways to enhanced your Google listings is by implementing structured data.